joaogarin/joaogarinblog/_posts/2020-12-30-year-in-review.md

 ## Recap

-All in all, and I know we have all been hearing that _2020 is horrible please just end it_ etc etc, I am quite happy going into 2021 but also looking back at 2020 I feel like if we did this much in this year we are going into next years stronger than ever.
-I totally empathise with everyone who had a challenging year and where things did indeed go very horrible, but for me personally I think this was an interesting year at the very least because it pushed some new boundaries on us as Humans, friends, as family, as coworkers and I feel on my circle at least we did rise to the occasion, exceptionally well.
+I know we have all been hearing that _2020 is horrible please just end it_ etc etc, I am naturally quite happy going into 2021 but also looking back at 2020 I feel like if we did this much in a year like this one we are going into next years stronger than ever.

+I totally empathise with everyone who had a challenging year and where things did indeed go very horrible, but for me personally I think this was an interesting year, at the very least, because it pushed some new boundaries on us as Humans, friends, family, and as coworkers and I feel on my circle at least we did rise to the occasion, exceptionally well I might add.